Hiking for Beginners

 What to Eat While Hiking

 It’s important to keep your energy up while hiking, and this means packing some tasty high calorie snacks!
-Trail mix or GORP (good old raisin and peanuts) are go-to trail snacks, but make sure to pack a substantial lunch for longer hikes, as well.
+Trail mix, granola bars, or GORP (good old raisin and peanuts) are go-to trail snacks, but make sure to pack a substantial lunch for longer hikes, as well.

 If you or one of your hiking companions can confidently identify edible berries on the trail, then enjoy some of nature’s finest treats!

 Not sure how much water to bring?
 The general rule is approximately 0.5L of water per 1 hour of hiking, but you’ll need to adjust this based on how strenuous your hike is and the temperature outside.
 Hydration systems integrated in your pack make it easy to carry up to 3L of water.
 If you’re worried you might run out, map out some water sources along your hiking route and bring a small water filter in your day pack.